 Research informs our school improvement strategy, teaching and leadership.
 Our schools are supported by our trust and school-based Research and Evidence-Based Practice Champions and our leadership of large-scale improvement projects.
 Our strategy helps to reduce unnecessary teacher workload by helping schools to stop doing the things that don’t have impact, thus enhancing teacher recruitment and retention.
 Our Evidence-Informed Schools blogs, Trust newsletters and Impact Studies help to demonstrate the nature of what our schools do.

 We support schools beyond our trust…we have a moral purpose to do so

 Copthorne Primary School and Horton Grange Primary School, Bradford are designated as Teaching Schools by central government.
-These schools, operating under the name of Exceed Teaching Schools, facilitate a wide range of school improvement support for Exceed Academies Trust and schools in Leeds, Bradford, Keighley and beyond.
-Copthorne and Horton Grange utilise the capacity of their own and partner schools (the Teaching School Alliance TSA)) to share expertise between schools.
+These schools, operating under the name of Exceed Institute, facilitate a wide range of school improvement support for Exceed Academies Trust and schools in Leeds, Bradford, Keighley and beyond.
+Copthorne and Horton Grange utilise the capacity of their own and partner schools and trusts to share expertise between schools.
 We are driven by our ‘why’.